 Cash Compensation.
-Cash compensation for our non-executive directors during fiscal 2016 is set forth in the following table:
+Cash compensation for our non-executive directors during fiscal year 2018 is set forth in the following table.

-Compensation Element Fiscal Year 2016 Cash Compensation Director Annual Retainer \$45,000 Chairperson Annual Retainer \$25,000 for Board chairperson \$22,000 for Audit Committee chairperson \$15,000 for Compensation Committee chairperson \$10,000 for all other committee chairpersons Lead Independent Director Retainer \$15,000 Committee Member Retainer \$11,000 for Audit Committee member \$7,500 for Compensation Committee member \$5,000 for all other committee members
+Compensation Element Fiscal Year 2018 Cash Compensation Director Annual Retainer \$45,000 Chairperson Annual Retainer \$25,000 for Board Chairperson \$22,000 for Audit Committee Chairperson \$15,000 for Compensation Committee Chairperson \$10,000 for all other committee chairpersons Lead Independent Director Retainer \$15,000 Committee Member Retainer \$11,000 for Audit Committee member \$7,500 for Compensation Committee member \$5,000 for all other committee members

 Equity Compensation.
-In fiscal 2016, immediately following the 2016 annual stockholders meeting, each continuing non-executive director automatically received a restricted stock unit award of 9,000 shares of common stock vesting monthly over a one year period.
-Upon joining the Board, Mr. Link received a restricted stock unit award of 11,000 shares of common stock vesting monthly over a three year period.
-For fiscal 2017, following the annual stockholders meeting, continuing directors will receive a restricted stock unit award of 9,000 shares of common stock, vesting monthly over one year, and any newly appointed director will receive a restricted stock unit award of 11,000 shares of common stock, vesting monthly over three years.
+In fiscal year 2018, following the 2018 annual stockholders meeting, each continuing non-executive director received a restricted stock unit award of 9,000 shares of common stock vesting monthly over a one-year period.
+For fiscal year 2019, we have not changed our policy, therefore, following the annual stockholders meeting continuing directors will receive a restricted stock unit award of 9,000 shares of common stock, that will vest monthly over a one-year period.
+A newly appointed director will receive a restricted stock unit award of 11,000 shares of common stock, vesting monthly over three years.

 Other.
-We reimburse all of our directors for travel, director continuing education programs and other business expenses incurred in connection with their services as a member of our company's Board and Board committees, and extend coverage to them under our company's travel accident and directors' and officers' indemnity insurance policies.
+We reimburse all of our directors for travel, director continuing education programs and other business expenses incurred in connection with their services as a member of our company's Board and Board committees and extend coverage to them under our company's travel accident and directors' and officers' indemnity insurance policies.